sysread/scratch/README.md

 Note that I had to add `sysread.github.io` to the allow-list in my browser (Opera) as well as my ad-blocker extension.

+**ALSO** note that this is a work in progress.
+Expect a metric tonne of `console.log`s as I put this bad boy together.

 ## Getting started

 ### Using Docker